dpareasy/RT1_final_assignment/README.md

 Concerning the ReachTarget node, I have implemented a timeout to avoid the robot trying to reach a point out of the map.
 If the target point won't be reached by the robot after a certain time, the goal will be canceled.

 ## About Software Architectures ##
-I decided to divide the project into four different nodes:
+I decided to divide the project into four different nodes to maintain a certain degeree of modularity:

 * The UI.cpp;
 * The ReachTarget.cpp;
 * The AssistedDrive.cpp;